Documentation of Audiology Services

 • Understandable (to a variety of readers)

-Documentation is read by clinicians, other professionals, and claims reviewers with varying backgrounds and experience.
-It is important that notes and reports are clear and legible, efficiently conveying essential information needed for a variety of purposes.
-See Interprofessional Education/Interprofessional Practice (IPE/IPP) for more information regarding professional collaboration and communication.
+Documentation is read by individuals with varying backgrounds and experience, including clinicians, professionals, clients and patients, family members and care partners, and claims reviewers.
+It is important that notes and reports are clear, legible, and efficiently convey essential information needed for a variety of purposes.
+See the ASHA resource on interprofessional education/interprofessional practice (IPE/IPP) for more information regarding professional collaboration and communication.

 Medical Necessity

 Demonstrating medical necessity is an essential component in documentation for audiology services.
-Medicare defines medical necessity by exclusion, stating that "services which are not reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member are not covered" (Centers for Medicare & Medicaid Services [CMS], 2014a).
-Medicare further itemizes circumstances for reasonable and necessary services in Local Coverage Determinations as "safe and effective, not experimental or investigational . . . , appropriate . . . in accordance with accepted standards of medical practice . . . , furnished in a setting appropriate to the patient's medical needs and condition; . . . ordered and furnished by qualified personnel" (CMS, 2014b).
-Medicare stipulates that "the services shall be of such a level of complexity and sophistication or the condition of the patient shall be such that the services required can be safely and effectively performed only by a [qualified health care professional]" (CMS, 2014c).
+Medicare defines medical necessity by exclusion, stating that “services which are not reasonable and necessary for the diagnosis or treatment of illness or injury or to improve the functioning of a malformed body member are not covered” (Centers for Medicare & Medicaid Services [CMS], 2014, p.
+3).
+Medicare describes circumstances for reasonable and necessary services safe, effective, nonexperimental, and appropriate in duration, frequency, setting, and accepted standards of medical practice for the given diagnosis or treatment (CMS, 2019).
+Medicare stipulates that “the services shall be of such a level of complexity and sophistication or the condition of the patient shall be such that the services required can be safely and effectively performed only by a [qualified health care professional]” (CMS, 2023, p.
+154).

 Justification for reasonable and necessary care and medical necessity can be achieved by addressing the following criteria:

-• Reasonable: Services are provided with an appropriate amount (number of times in a day), frequency (number of times in a week), duration (number of weeks or total sessions), and accepted standards of practice.
+• Reasonable services are provided with the appropriate amount (number of times in a day), frequency (number of times in a week), duration (number of weeks or total sessions), and accepted standards of practice.

-• Necessary: Appropriate services are provided for the client/patient's medical diagnosis and prior level of function.
+• Necessary services are provided specific to the client/patient’s medical diagnosis and prior level of function.

-• Effective: Services are provided with an expected functional improvement to be achieved within a reasonable time (or maintenance of function in the case of degenerative conditions), with the client/patient's prior level of function serving as the baseline.
+• Effective services are provided with an expected functional improvement (or maintenance of function) to be achieved within a reasonable time and with the client/patient’s prior level of function serving as the baseline.

-• Skilled: Services provided require the knowledge, skills, and judgment of an audiologist.
+• Skilled services require the knowledge, skills, and judgment of a licensed audiologist.

-Relevant documentation for establishing medical necessity may include the following details (ASHA, 2004):
+Relevant documentation for establishing medical necessity may include the following details:

-• Medical/behavioral history—pertinent medical history that influences the audiologic intervention, concise description of client/patient's functional status prior to the onset of the condition requiring audiology services, and relevant prior audiologic and/or speech-language intervention.
+• medical and/or behavioral history, including a concise description of the client/patient’s functional status prior to the onset of the condition requiring audiology services and relevant prior audiologic and/or speech-language intervention

-• Diagnosis of hearing, vestibular, tinnitus, and related disorders—the diagnosis established by the audiologist.
+• diagnosis of hearing, vestibular, tinnitus, and/or related disorders established by the audiologist

-• Date of onset—date of onset of hearing, vestibular, tinnitus, and/or related disorder.
+• date of onset of the hearing, vestibular, tinnitus, and/or related disorder

-• Evaluation procedures used by the audiologist to diagnose hearing, vestibular, tinnitus, and related disorders.
+• evaluation procedures used by the audiologist to diagnose a hearing, vestibular, tinnitus, and/or related disorder

-• Updated client/patient status reports concerning the client/patient's current functional abilities/limitations.
+• updated client/patient status reports concerning their current functional abilities and limitations

 Skilled Services

-Medicare (and other plans that adopt Medicare documentation guidelines) stipulate that services eligible for reimbursement must be at a level of complexity and sophistication that requires the specific expertise and clinical judgment of the qualified health care professional.
+Most payers, including Medicare, stipulate that services eligible for payment must be at a level of complexity and sophistication that requires the specific expertise and clinical judgment of the qualified health care professional.

 Unskilled services do not require the unique knowledge and skills of an audiologist.
 Skilled services that are not adequately documented may appear to be unskilled.

-Audiologists use their expert knowledge and clinical reasoning to perform the skilled services listed below.
-Audiologists
+Audiologists use their expert knowledge and clinical reasoning to perform skilled services such as the following:

-• analyze medical/behavioral data to select appropriate evaluation tools/protocols to determine hearing/vestibular/tinnitus diagnosis and prognosis;
+• Analyze medical and behavioral data to select appropriate evaluation tools and/or protocols to determine a hearing, vestibular, or tinnitus diagnosis and prognosis.

-• design a client/patient-centered plan of care that establishes device recommendations, long-term and short-term measurable functional goals, and discharge criteria for habilitatative and rehabilitative services;
+• Design a client/patient-centered plan of care that establishes device recommendations, long- and short-term measurable functional goals, and discharge criteria for habilitative and rehabilitative services.

-• ensure client/patient and family/caregiver participation and understanding of diagnosis, device, intervention plan, communication strategies, and realistic expectations;
+• Ensure client/patient and family/care partner participation and understanding of diagnosis, device, intervention plan, communication strategies, and realistic expectations.

-• provide services related to middle ear implants and bone-anchored hearing devices;
+• Provide services related to middle ear implants and auditory osseointegrated hearing devices.

-• train client/patient and others in the use and care of communication systems and/or devices;
+• Train the client/patient and others in the use and care of communication systems and/or devices.

-• develop a communication program to be carried out by the client/patient and family/caregiver at home, which may include assistance through technology and computerized learning tools;
+• Develop a communication program to be carried out by the client/patient and family/care partner at home, which may include assistance through technology and computerized learning tools.

-• train caregivers to facilitate carryover for optimal performance of trained skills and/or generalization of skills; and
+• Train caregivers and care partners to facilitate carryover for optimal performance of trained skills and/or generalization of skills.

 Documenting Skilled Services

-Recommendations for documenting skilled services are as follows:
+Recommendations for documenting skilled services include the following:

 • Use terminology that reflects the audiologist’s technical knowledge but is still understandable to individuals who are not audiologists.